privacybydesign/pbdf-website/pages/en/irma-explanation.md

 outsource such attribute verifications to third parties, just like they often outsource payment processing.
 This is possible, but is not ideal for privacy, since these external verifiers see many attributes.
-Such a third party may offer IRMA attribute verification as a commercial service.
+Such a third party may offer Yivi attribute verification as a commercial service.

 Credentials are cryptographically bound to a mobile phone, and to each other, via a personal secret cryptographic key.
-This private key is crucial for the security of the IRMA app; it must be stored securely.
+This private key is crucial for the security of the Yivi app; it must be stored securely.
 Such secure local storage is difficult on a mobile phone, since the device may be rooted or hacked.
 That is why a small but crucial part of this private key is stored outside the phone on a so-called *keyshare-server* that is operated by the Privacy by Design foundation.
-The IRMA PIN code is checked by the keyshare server, see the [more detailed explanations](/irma-start/#hood) elsewhere.
+The Yivi PIN code is checked by the keyshare server, see the [more detailed explanations](/irma-start/#hood) elsewhere.
 Only when the PIN checks out, will the server participate with its own small part of the secret personal key, and can attributes be